cr3ation/dymo-webprint/README.md

 # Dymo webprint

 A web service running in docker used for printing with Dymo LabelManager PnP.
-Using Flask and [labelle](https://github.com/labelle-org/labelle).
+Based on Flask and [labelle](https://github.com/labelle-org/labelle).

 Print using POST request:
 ```shell